VizCreation/Udemy-Dashboard-Onyx-DataSet-Challenge-/README.md

 # Udemy-Dashboard-Onyx-DataSet-Challenge-
-In the process of editing...
-/This is a Dataset challenge held by OnyxData In Jan 2024.
+This is a Dataset challenge held by OnyxData In Jan 2024.
 The aim of the challenge is to showcase the best visualisation dashboard that will help the business leverage the data and drive growth.
 The dataset consist of details on Udemy course.

 ## Problem Statement
 1. Is the Udemy business model sustainable?
 Are people willing to pay for the courses?
 2. How to boost Udemy's profit from selling courses?
 What are some ways to expand the business?
-3. Which category of courses is most sellable?
+3. Which courses are most sellable?

 ## Data Sourcing
 The data set is given by Onyx Data for the Data Challenge.